Getting Started Guides

 How to Request New Movies/TV Shows

-I have set up some services behind the scenes to allow you, the user, to request new Movies and TV shows to be added to my plex library.
-You will be notified by email (the email associated with your plex account) when it is available for your viewing.
+I have set up some services behind the scenes to allow you, the user, to request new Movies and TV shows to be added to my server for you to stream.
+There are a couple options:

 Movies: